 5. Reach out to Someone You Can Connect With

-Having a huge support system is a blessing, but there’s always someone you might be able to connect with on a deeper and personal level.
+Having a huge support system of friends and family members is a blessing as you’re learning how to not be sad, but there’s always someone you might be able to connect with on a deeper and more personal level.

-Everyone’s circumstances and situations are different and while you may feel that you are the only person that may be feeling a certain way about it, open up yourself to connect with others who similarly could have felt the same way.
+Everyone’s circumstances and situations are different, and while you may feel that you are the only person that may be feeling a certain way about it, open yourself up to connections with others who could have felt the same way.

 Breakups happen for a number of different reasons, but that similar feeling of grieving that person, relationship, and entity still exists.
 Homesickness may be defined differently depending on a person, but it’s that mutual feeling of longing for a place or person.

 Life’s not meant to be spent alone, so find others who can help you through a tough time.